Pick a device with the best phone battery life, and you'll never need to worry about having to find a place to recharge

 Battery life remains a major consideration when you're buying a phones, even as the sizes of those power packs continue to grow.
-Recent flagships from Samsung and LG feature massive 5,000 mAh batteries — with the promise of phones that can go all day on a single charge.
-But which devices can really boast that they provide the best battery life for phones?
+Recent flagships from Samsung and LG feature massive 5,000 mAh batteries, offering the promise of phones that can go all day on a single charge.
+But which devices can really boast that they provide the best battery life on a single charge?

 - Best portable chargers and power banks

 - The best phones you can buy now

 - The best wireless chargers for iPhones and Android phones

 In our battery test, we have phones continuously surf the web over LTE or 5G until they run out of juice.
 The average phone lasts around 10 hours, but the phones we’ve highlighted here held out for at least 11 hours.
 The kind of endurance where you're less reliant on one of our best portable charger picks.

 Last year's Moto G Power is our reigning battery champ, though the follow-up, the Moto G Power (2021), is a long-lasting device in its own right.
 Both of those Motorola handsets rely on 5,000 mAh batteries to last at least 14 hours on our battery test.
 In fact, Motorola phones tend to do very well on our test, as they make up six of the top 15 devices, and the Motorola Edge Plus just missed out on making the best phone battery life list.

 Here are all the top performers we've tested in the last year-and-a-half.

 Best phone battery life at a glance (hours:minutes)

 - LG V60 ThinQ 5G: 12:46